acantril/learn-cantrill-io-labs/aws-lex-lambda-rds/02_LABINSTRUCTIONS/STAGE 5 - Deploy the application using App Runner.md

 Click on the **"Next"** button and then click on the **"Create & deploy"** button at the bottom of the page.

 It will take around 5 minutes for the service to be created and deployed.
-Once it is done, you will see the **"Status"** column with the value **"Running"**.
-Click on the service name to open the service details page.
+Once it is done, you will see a green pop-up message at the top of the page saying that the service was deployed successfully.
+Move to the **"Service overview"** section and click on the **"Default domain"** link.
+This will open a new tab with the web application.